 The main benefits of using the iterative process are that it helps to ensure that the software is of high quality and that it’s easy to track progress.
 The main downside of the iterative process is that it can be time-consuming since each iteration must be planned.

-That said, an Agile team can use the iterative process to build software incrementally.
+An Agile team can use the iterative process to build software incrementally.
 And a team that follows the iterative process can use Agile techniques to get customer feedback and avoid scope creep.

 So, while there are some differences between Agile and iterative processes, they are not mutually exclusive.
 Many teams use both approaches to build software incrementally.